+Marine reserves, like PMNM, are quickly being recognized as one of the most effective tools for improving ocean ecosystems and threatened fish stocks.
+In June 2017, in response to the EO, 535 scientists signed a letter recognizing the "important role that strongly-protected marine reserves play in conserving marine life and benefiting fish populations."
 Marine reserves have the capacity to address severe declines in fish populations, leading to a reduction in fishing mortality that can increase the abundance of spawning fish, providing insurance against recruitment failure and maintaining or enhancing yields in fished areas.
 Reserves are most likely to benefit surrounding fisheries if they also act as a source of larvae to the surrounding areas.
-If marine reserves are properly designed and enforced, they can increase the size, density, and diversity
+If marine reserves are properly designed and enforced, they can increase the size, density, and diversity of fish,